-How Tony Iommi Barely Kept Black Sabbath Alive With ‘Seventh Star’
+How Tony Iommi’s ‘Seventh Star’ Barely Kept Black Sabbath Alive

-In January 1986, one of heavy metal's greatest architects, Black Sabbath guitarist Tony Iommi, unveiled what had been meant to be his first solo album, Seventh Star.
-Except pressure from his record company ultimately saw the LP branded as a yet another Sabbath release ("Black Sabbath Featuring Tony Iommi," to be precise), and it would go down as one of metal's most misunderstood and unfairly maligned albums.
+Guitarist Tony Iommi unveiled what was meant to be his first solo album, Seventh Star, on Jan.
+28, 1986.
+Except pressure from his record company ultimately saw the LP branded as a yet another Black Sabbath release ("Black Sabbath Featuring Tony Iommi," to be precise), and it would go down as one of metal's most misunderstood and unfairly maligned albums.

 For starters, the guitarist approached several singers to contribute vocals and lyrics to his new songs, including Rob Halford, David Coverdale, Robert Plant (all of whom politely declined) and even his old sparring partner Ronnie James Dio, before landing on former Deep Purple and Trapeze shouter Glenn Hughes, who sang all the leads.
 “We did the record really quickly, [and] I must stress that all the way through I was told this was Tony’s solo record,” Hughes recalled in Garry Sharpe-Young’s Metal: The Definitive Guide.